-- A Ban on Exports to Iran of Refined Oil Products or of Other Products.
-Even before the NIE was released, members of the U.N.
-Security Council did not appear ready to include this sanction in a new Security Council resolution.
-Some countries that supply gasoline to Iran, such as those listed in the economic table above (see Table 2), might oppose this sanction.
-A gas exports ban would almost certainly hurt Iran's economy because Iran does not refine enough gasoline to meet demand and must import gasoline, although some experts believe Iran would be able to circumvent this sanction by offering premium prices to suppliers.
-A bill, H.R.
-2880, would apply the Iran Sanctions Act (see below) to entities that sell gasoline to Iran. - Financial and Trade Sanctions, Such as a Freeze on Iran's Financial Assets Abroad or Limiting Lending to Iran by Banks or International Financial Institutions.
+- Financial and Trade Sanctions, Such as a Freeze on Iran's Financial Assets Abroad or Limiting Lending to Iran by Banks or International Financial Institutions.
 Resolution 1737 and 1747 freeze the assets only of specific Iranian entities and individuals named in those resolutions.
-A future resolution could, as was considered during discussions of Resolution 1747, mandate reduction of official credit guarantees, and British Prime Minister Brown indicated British support for this idea on November 12, 2007, although the NIE appears to have dampened support for this idea.
+A future resolution could mandate reduction of official credit guarantees, and British Prime Minister Brown indicated British support for this idea on November 12, 2007.
 In response to U.S. urging, U.S. allies and their banks are already reducing export credit guarantees and financing for Iran, as discussed below.
 In his November 12, 2007 comments, Brown also expressed support for a worldwide financing of energy projects in Iran as a means of cutting off energy development in Iran, although others believe that taking this step could cause worldwide energy prices to rise further.
-As noted, the draft resolution being circulated would authorize - but not require - countries to end banking relationships with Iran's Bank Melli and Bank Saderat. - Imposing a Worldwide Ban on Sales of Arms and Technology to Iran.
+As noted, Resolution 1803 authorizes - but does not require - countries to curtail banking relationships with Iran's Bank Melli and Bank Saderat. - Imposing a Worldwide Ban on Sales of Arms to Iran.
 Resolution 1747 called for but did not require U.N. member states to exercise restraint in selling arms to Iran.
 A future resolution might mandate such an arms sales ban.
-The draft resolution being circulated reportedly bans sales to Iran of dual use items.
 Another option under discussion is to eliminate the Resolution 1737 exemption from sanctions for the Bushehr nuclear reactor project, although Russian support for such a move is in doubt. - Imposing an International Ban on Purchases of Iranian Oil or Other Trade/Ban on International Investment in Iran's Energy Sector.
 These are widely considered the most sweeping of sanctions that might be imposed, and would be unlikely to be considered in the Security Council unless the findings of the NIE somehow proved completely incorrect.
-Virtually all U.S. allies conduct extensive trade with Iran, and would oppose comprehensive sanctions on trade in civilian goods with Iran.
-A ban on oil purchases from Iran is unlikely to be imposed because world oil prices remain about \$90 per barrel and could go far higher if such sanctions were imposed on Iran.
+Virtually all U.S. allies conduct extensive trade with Iran, and would oppose sanctions on trade in civilian goods with Iran.
+A ban on oil purchases from Iran is unlikely to be imposed because world oil prices remain over \$100 per barrel and could go far higher if such sanctions were imposed on Iran.